Entra ID: đź”’Lock It or Lose It #1 - The Basics

-Welcome to this blog series focused on fortifying your Entra setup.
+Welcome to this blog series focused on securing your Entra setup.
 Here I will explore the frequent vulnerabilities I often encounter while evaluating various tenant configurations.
-Repeatedly, I notice problems arising from untouched Microsoft defaults or companies overlooking the untapped capabilities of their licensed tools.
+Repeatedly, I notice problems arising from untouched Microsoft defaults or organizations overlooking the untapped capabilities of their licensed tools.
 My aim is to shed light on these missteps and guide you toward strengthening your environment.
+Just a heads-up: these recommendations are based on my own preferences and experiences from various implementation projects across different environments.

 Before we dive into the nitty-gritty details, let’s tackle one topic that often confuses people: licensing.
 Entra ID offers a variety of plans, each bringing something unique to the table.
 Getting a handle on what you’ve got can pave the way for a smoother journey ahead.
 Here’s the fast breakdown of the key ones: